Here we are in the very last days of my very favorite store on Earth, the Barnes & Noble on Harbison.

 But, feeling like an advocate trying to save a client’s life in a hopeless trial, I argued that Netflix didn’t have the high-quality, hard-to-find movies that you could buy at B&N, such as the Criterion collection of fine films.
 He pointed out there were other places you could get those, although no local, bricks-and-mortar location had as large a Criterion selection as B&N did.

-I got a B&N gift card for Christmas, so I’ll probably be in their one more time before it closes for good.
+I got a B&N gift card for Christmas, so I’ll probably be in there one more time before it closes for good.
 Maybe I’ll see you there.
 Maybe we can have a coffee together, with several sugars to counteract the bitterness…